kunalbarthwal/portfolio/2. Divvy Bikeshare Case Study/README.md

 * According to statistical data, average ride duration of casual customers (19:48) is almost twice as annual members (10:50).

 ## Step 5 - SHARE
-* We will now create data visualizations using Matplotlib and Shapely libraries in Python.
+* We will now create visualizations using Matplotlib and Shapely libraries in Python.
 * Then, we will draft an effective presentation.

 <img src="Data Visualization/Bikes used per Day - Casual Customers.png" class="img-responsive" alt="">